Setting environment variables

 service endpoint also exposes the Event Endpoint Management Admin API on path/admin

 , and can be used for making API requests to Event Endpoint Management programmatically.
-The Admin API URL is displayed on the Profile page. - The value that supplied in
+The Admin API URL is displayed on the Profile page. - The value that is supplied in

 must start witheem.